Solid Fame ©

 Camels at last found what pleased them most.
 The Lord of three worlds asked if Adam liked what he saw.

 Adam shrugged his shoulders to say,’ That beautiful garden is gone for ever.
-But considering the awful look of camels that made our spirits squirm it is no small loss.’
+But considering the awful look of camels that made our spirits squirm it is no big loss.’

 Looking at the company who heard him in total silence, Mulla Nasruddin ended by saying, ‘Camels got what they wanted.
 And of course we lost gardens of the earth.’

 Next morning as the caravan continued, the camel let out a such foul smelling fart.
 The merchant asked,’ I thought you were an expert on camels?
 Because of your story it is certain the camel took offense and I,- get his full blast!’